It’s the next-generation communication technology which we focus on and we want to deliver to the UK business.

 AI is all about being able to understand a little bit more about our customers and giving them that level of personalization which triggers the metrics I’m concerned with: click-through rates, conversion rates, impressions, on-page screen time.
 It’s information which needs to be given to creative teams to do their best human work.

 In a recent study conducted by WP Engine, more than 93% of brands see a positive return on investment in AI.
 The report makes it clear that successful brands are able to balance personalization with privacy.
-In that sense, company values and AI need to be closely linked.
+As a result, company values and AI need to be closely linked.
 (Check out Forbes’s list of best examples of AI to improve personalization.)

 Destination website (7:19)